-High cholesterol is considered a risk factor for developing cardiovascular disease, the top cause of deaths in the country and worldwide.
-One of the most effective ways to keep cholesterol in check is completely within your control: Watch what you eat.
-But that gets tricky when the rules for healthy eating have changed.
-"To understand how diet can affect your cholesterol, we first have to set the record straight,” says Elroy Vojdani, MD, IFMCP.
-"The story we heard in the ’80s and ’90s, that cholesterol in foods you heat can affect the cholesterol in your blood, is incorrect.”
-More recent research has shown that other kinds of foods can affect your cholesterol and your heart health—here are the foods that lower cholesterol that experts favor.
+High cholesterol is a risk factor for developing cardiovascular disease, a top cause of death in the U.S. and worldwide.
+One of the ways to keep cholesterol in check is within your control: Watch what you eat.
+But that gets tricky when the rules for healthy eating have changed over the years.
+“To understand how diet can affect your cholesterol, we first have to set the record straight,” says Elroy Vojdani, MD.
+“The story we heard in the ’80s and ’90s, that cholesterol in foods you eat can affect the cholesterol in your blood, is incorrect.”
+More recent research has shown that other kinds of foods can affect your cholesterol and your heart health.
+Here are the foods that experts recommend that may lower cholesterol.

 Olives and olive oil

 “Various studies have shown that olive oil or an olive oil–rich diet lowers the levels of total blood cholesterol,” says Amy Riolo, author of The Mediterranean Diabetes Cookbook.
-In a study of people with high cholesterol, blood samples taken just two hours after subjects ate a meal with olive oil showed less potential for harmful clotting compared to subjects who ate a meal cooked with corn oil.
-That may explain the low incidence of heart problems in countries where olive oil is the main cooking fat.
-If you're curious what makes olive oil rank as extra-virgin, find the answer here.
+In a 2015 study of people with high cholesterol, blood samples taken just two hours after subjects ate a meal with olive oil showed less potential for harmful clotting compared to subjects who ate a meal cooked with corn oil.
+That may explain the lower incidence of heart problems in countries where olive oil is the main cooking fat.

 Fish is another excellent food choice.
 Fish is loaded with healthy monounsaturated fats, which have a beneficial effect on cholesterol, Dr. Vojdani says.
 Wild salmon is one of the top dietary sources of healthy fats and its ratio of omega-3s to omega-6s (two types of fatty acids) can help lower LDL counts.
-These are the 7 best fish to eat—plus 5 to avoid.
+Salmon is one of the 7 best fish to eat.

 This bright yellow spice, often used in curries, is a potent anti-inflammatory agent and can also help reduce LDL levels in our blood, according to Dr. Vojdani.
-Even low doses of its active ingredient, curcumin, can reduce total and LDL cholesterol in patients with coronary disease, research suggests.
-Here's exactly how much turmeric you need to lower inflammation.
+Even low doses of its active ingredient, curcumin, may reduce total and LDL cholesterol in patients with coronary disease, along with these other things that could happen if you eat more turmeric.

-Tofu, edamame, soy milk—any soy-based food is a good source phytosterols, compounds that are structurally similar to the cholesterol your liver produces.
+Tofu, edamame, soy milk—any soy-based food is a good source of phytosterols, compounds that are structurally similar to the cholesterol your liver produces.
 When you eat these foods that lower cholesterol, your body absorbs less cholesterol—simply getting the recommended amount of soy per day can lead to a reduction in LDL levels of up to 14 percent, says Dr. Vojdani.
 Studies suggest about four servings per day of soy.

-Resveratrol, a compound found in cabernet and red wines, can prevent damage to the linings of blood vessels.
+Resveratrol, a compound found in cabernet and red wines, may help prevent damage to the linings of blood vessels.
 This helps prevent plaque buildup, and may lower LDL, says Dr. Vojdani.
 Of course, drinking it in moderation is key.
 (Here’s what happens to your body when you drink a glass of wine a day.)
 “This potential benefit likely disappears once you pass the two-glass threshold,” he says, “as the amount of alcohol will counteract the antioxidant benefit.”
 You can also get the benefits of resveratrol from eating grapes.
 But make sure you’re avoiding these foods that are high in cholesterol.